COMP361/f2019-hexanome-01/README.md

 The project was developed on Unity version 2019.3.7f1

-To play the game, import the project folder to Unity and build.
+To play the game, import the project folder to Unity and do a "PC, Mac & Linux Standalone" build.

 ## Features